ajaygunalan/mycobot_ros2/README.md

    ros2 launch mycobot_moveit_config move_group.launch.py
    ```

-   This starts the MoveIt motion planning server and opens RViz with the MoveIt configuration ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=Launch%20MoveIt%20and%20RViz)).
+   This starts the MoveIt motion planning server and opens RViz with the MoveIt configuration.
 You should see the robot in RViz along with the MoveIt Motion Planning plugin.

 3. **Plan a Motion in RViz:** In RViz, use the "Motion Planning" panel to plan and execute a trajectory:
    - Select the "Interactive Marker" and move it to set a target pose for the robot’s end effector.
    - Click **Plan** and then **Execute**.
 The arm in Gazebo should follow the planned trajectory.

    MoveIt is now controlling the arm via the ROS 2 controllers.
-By default, the **Pilz Industrial Planner** is set as the planning pipeline (see Tutorial 3 for how to switch planners) ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=.planning_pipelines%28%20pipelines%3D%5B,publish_robot_description%3DFalse%2C%20publish_robot_description_semantic%3DTrue%2C%20publish_planning_scene%3DTrue%2C)) ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=This%20launch%20file%20launches%20MoveIt,and%20RViz)).
+By default, the **Pilz Industrial Planner** is set as the planning pipeline (see Tutorial 3 for how to switch planners).

 **Key Points:** Ensure the **Gazebo simulation is running** before launching MoveIt; otherwise, the MoveIt RViz might not find the robot’s state topics and the planners could time out.
-The MoveIt launch above uses simulation time (`use_sim_time`) so everything stays synchronized with Gazebo ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=moveit_config.to_dict%28%29%2C%20,%5D%2C)).
+The MoveIt launch above uses simulation time (`use_sim_time`) so everything stays synchronized with Gazebo.
 At this stage, MoveIt’s planning pipeline has Pilz, STOMP, and OMPL available (configured in the launch).
 You can now use MoveIt’s interactive tools to plan collision-free paths.

 ----